ru-corporate/boo/README.md

 # boo

-Python client to download annual corporate report data from Rosstat website.
+`boo` is a Python client to download and transform annual corporate report data from Rosstat website.
 `boo` creates a local CSV file with column names, importable as pandas dataframe.

-The dataset contains balance sheet, profit and loss statement and cash flow statement variables.

 ## Install